Life at FAU

 Erlangen belongs with altogether 23 administrative districts and eleven self-administrating towns to the Nuremberg Metropolitan Region.
 In its diversity, it is a unique and strong region in different fields as e.g. research, business, and tourism.
 The Nuremberm Metropolitan Region is proud to see excellence in many different fields.
-The video “Platz für Meister in der Metropolregion Nürnberg” gives insights into the world of sports, i.e. of basketball.
+The video “Platz für Meister in der Metropolregion Nürnberg” on youtube gives insights into the world of sports, i.e. of basketball.

 More information on the Nuremberg Metropolitan Region.

 Further videos about Bavaria/Germany are provided on youtube, e.g. on the channel “diemetropolregion”.

 Bamberg, the “Franconian Rome”, is located 40 kilometers north of Erlangen.
 A visit to this university town which has been awarded the title World Heritage Site by UNESCO is always worthwhile to see its beautiful architectural monuments.